 Methane Destruction

-The digester creates biogas, which is a mixture of approximately 65% methane (CH4) and 35% carbon dioxide (CO2).
-This gas can then be captured and destroyed in a process called methane destruction, which is accomplished by burning the gas in a flare or in an engine.
-While the process creates carbon dioxide (a greenhouse gas), methane destruction is a very responsible method to reduce GHG emissions since methane is 21 times more potent than carbon dioxide.
+The digester creates biogas or digester gas, a mixture of approximately 65% methane (CH4) and 35% carbon dioxide (CO2).
+This gas can then be captured and destroyed in a process called methane destruction, which is accomplished by burning the gas in a flare or an engine.
+While the process creates carbon dioxide (a greenhouse gas), methane destruction can ultimately reduce GHG emissions since methane is 21 times more potent than carbon dioxide.

 Renewable Energy

 Digester gas can also provide a source of fuel for heating or generating electricity.
-There are hundreds of farming operations that reduce GHG emissions, accrue emissions credits to meet EPA’s reporting standards, and create renewable energy.
+Hundreds of farming operations reduce GHG emissions, accrue emissions credits to meet EPA’s reporting standards, and create renewable energy.

 Sage Meter Excels

 Thermal mass flow meters can quantify the emissions saved by measuring the mass flow rate.
-Since the environment is challenging, and there are varying flow rates, many other flow technologies are not suitable.
-The SAGE meter has rangeability of at least 100:1 and as high as 1000:1, making it extremely accurate over a wide flow ranges, which is needed because of gas spikes and seasonal climate changes.
+Since the environment is challenging and there are varying flow rates, many other flow technologies are unsuitable.
+The SAGE meter has a rangeability of at least 100:1 and as high as 1000:1, making it highly accurate over a wide flow range, which is needed because of gas spikes and seasonal climate changes.
 The SAGE sensors are clad in protective 316 SS sheath and protect against corrosion.

 - They have low-end sensitivity making them accurate at very low flows.